jtladner/Courses/PracticalComputing/Fall_2018/readme.md

 # Practical Computing for Biologists
 - A graduate seminar taught by Jason Ladner at Northern Arizona University, Fall semester 2018.
-- This repository contains all course materials.
+- This is the primary repository for course materials, and will be updated regularly.

 ### Course Description
 As datasets continue to increase in complexity, computational analysis is becoming a routine part of scientific research.
 This is a hands-on training course that shows you how to use general computing tools to work more efficiently and effectively in the biological sciences.
 This course will cover a broad range of powerful and flexible tools including text file manipulation with regular expressions, interacting with a command line interface, basic shell scripting, programming in Python and R, interaction with remote devices, and basic graphical concepts.